 I am an ESRC-funded PhD candidate at the School of Social Sciences.

-My other research interests include social movement studies, class analysis, and alternatives to capitalism.
+My other research interests include general social movement studies, class analysis, and political economy.

 I am from Aberfan, near Merthyr Tydfil in South Wales, and alongside my academic focus I am interested in the Welsh national question, the future of the Welsh language, and in the growing Welsh independence movement.